penguinumbrella/Rice-Datathon-2025/README.md

 training.xlsx - Contains the original training data

+## Running the notebook:
+In the Jupyter notebook, run: pip install -r "requirements.txt" This will install the necessary libraries in order to run the notebook.

 # Gen AI Track: (Go to the GenAI Track Folder)

 chevronGenAi.ipybn - Contains the final code for the Gen AI track